 A 2003 graduate of Carroll's business department, Rincon served on Carroll College's Board of Trustees and is the founder and owner of four0six, a speciality clothing store in downtown Helena.
 Rincon was a past recipient of the SBA's Montana Young Entrepreneur of the Year Award and selected to participate in the White House's Champions of Change in D.C.
 While at Carroll, Rincon combined majors in Business Administration, Spanish, and Visual Arts, which influenced his desire to "create a brand that revolves around art, music, and the quality of life in Helena."
 Among the challenges Rincon described when starting a business was "financing, getting the capital to turn your ideas into reality.
 It is important to capitalize on everyone`s specialized abilities and to use connections."

 2014 Entrepreneur in Residence, Greg Gianforte, is a businessman and entrepreneur who founded of RightNow Technologies, a customer relationship management software company.
-Gianforte is currently serving as the U.S. Representative for Montana's at-large congressional district.
+Gianforte served as the U.S. Representative for Montana's at-large congressional district before being elected as Montana's current governor.

 RightNow Technologies was Gianforte’s fifth successful software start-up.
 Gianforte grew the publicly traded technology company to over $225M in annual revenue with over 1000 employees worldwide before selling to Oracle in 2011.
 Gianforte has been a guest lecturer at Harvard Business School, University of California-Berkeley, Stanford University, Cornell University, London School of Business, Manchester School of Business, and Warwick School of Business.